mbilalsurathia/NestJs_Apis/README.md

 6) Zookeeper (Kafka need this images for message processing) (http://localhost:2181/) --> running on this port
 --------------------------------------------------------------------------
-All 3 Services have DockerFile which use for docker image I have added Postman Collection(AVA-FIVE.postman_collection.json) for the CRUD operations for all three services
+All 3 Services have DockerFile which use for docker image I have added Postman Collection(postman_collection.json) for the CRUD operations for all three services

-OWNER--> Muhammad Bilal